YU000jp/logseq-plugin-blank-line/readme.md

 # Logseq Plugin: Blank Line

-- Quickly insert blank lines below the selected block or the last block of the page.
+- Quickly insert blank lines below the selected block or the block of the page.

 - Development stage 👷🚧